KYIV BLOG: Grain, grain go away…

 But it's starting to look like Ukraine is going to have a funding crisis again next year.
 Marchenko is already talking about spending cuts and raising taxes, but there is not much wiggle room left in Ukraine’s economy for these kinds of measures.

-Another trend that is becoming clear is that the financial burden for the cost of supporting Ukraine is rapidly shifting from the US’ broad shoulders to Europe’s.
+But getting the EU’s proposed four-year €50bn support package through against the opposition of Hungary is also not going to be ease.
+EU members states are starting to feel the pain of paying for Ukraine’s war and this source of money is also likely to be reduced soon.

+Nevertheless in the short-term Germany will remain one of Ukraine’s most trusted partners.
+German Defence Minister Boris Pistorius indirectly confirmed earlier reports that Germany would double military aid to Ukraine to about $8.5bn (€8bn) in 2024, German public broadcaster Deutsche Welle reported on November 12.

 The EU has already overtaken the US in terms of macroeconomic support with the last transfer of support, the ninth this year, and until US President Joe Biden’s proposed $106bn spending bill goes through, or whatever compromise they come up with, US financial support is de facto suspended now.
 The Pentagon says it only has $1bn left over from previous allocations.

 In this context there is no chance Russian President Vladimir Putin will be willing to start peace talks, despite the chatter, as he only has to wait for things to deteriorate even further.